Knowing how to lace Vans shoes isn't as straightforward as you might think when you unbox a new pair for the first time.

-For everyday wear, skating, or any other adventure you may have planned, we've put together this step-by-step guide to help you get the look and fit you want to stay locked in all day long.
+Fortunately, we've put together this step-by-step guide to help you get the look and fit you want to stay locked in all day long, regardless of whether you're out skating or simply wearing them as part of your everyday adventures.

 We've also included a few alternative lacing techniques to help you find a style that suits your own personal taste and fashion sense.

-With that in mind, we'd argue there's never been a better time to learn with Vans regularly among some of the best fall sneakers around, especially with unique new designs like the Stranger Things Old Skools joining Vans' lineup.
+With that in mind, we'd argue there's never been a better time to learn with Vans regularly featuring among some of the best sneakers for winter, especially with unique new designs, like the Palace GORE-TEX collab, joining Vans' lineup as of late.

 So, grab a pair of your best Vans and follow our guide on how to lace them right here.